The classes are the National Wildland Fire Suppression classes:

 Cost: All fees are due the first day of class.
-Acceptable payment methods include check, made payable to Southwestern Community College, credit card, money order or certified bank check.
+Acceptable payment methods include check, made payable to Southwestern Community College, money order or certified bank check.

-The Wildland Fire Academy and the S-215 course, have a tuition fee of $125.00 plus a book fee of $10 (Fee exemptions for tuition will apply for some North Carolina Fire / Rescue personnel).
+The Wildland Fire Academy has a tuition fee of $125.00 (Fee exemptions for tuition will apply for some North Carolina Fire / Rescue personnel).
 All payments must be made on the first day of class.

 |More Career Resources|